Tuzcuberat1/cs50_project/README.md

   - Gas levels are displayed on the LCD and sent over Bluetooth.

 ## Notes
-- Ensure the Bluetooth module is paired with a receiving device (e.g., smartphone, PC) to view gas level data remotely.
+- Ensure the Bluetooth module is paired with a receiving device (MIT App Inventor app on phones) to view gas level data remotely.
 - Customize the threshold values and menu options as per specific application requirements by modifying the code.